 Vulcan Vents have achieved a 1 hour fire rating and equivalency to the following standard:

 ULC Standard: Fire Endurance Test of Building Construction and Materials, CAN / ULC-S101-14 [ICC-ESL 1445]

 Check with your local municipality for updated Standatas and the latest variances, as there are many exciting developments already in the works!

 What is the WUI?

 W.U.I. stands for Wildland Urban Interface.
 This is where building developments, i.e., homes, have encroached into undeveloped lands.
 There are different levels of this classification depending on how rural the land is.
 This can be important to understand for meeting certain regulations, but wildfire does not follow regulations:

 This is the Standard Test Method for Evaluating the Ability of Exterior Vents to Resist the Entry of Embers and Direct Flame Impingement.

 ASTM International, developed this standard as a fire test response comprised of two individual test methods to evaluate the ability of gable end, crawl space (foundation vents) and other vents that mount on a vertical wall or in the under-eave area (soffit vents) to resist the entry of flames, embers and radiant heat through the vent opening of your home.

 To meet various building codes in California and beyond, it is often required that vents are tested to this standard and listed by a recognized listing agency.
 This listing can be through the internationally recognized ICC, or alternatively through Cal Fire’s BML program.

-Vulcan Vents are listed on BOTH.
+Vulcan Vents are listed by both of these agencies.